Wednesday, November 8, 6:00 PM

 Steve Figueroa- piano, Milo Jaramillo- bass,

 They're back!
-And they'll put the festival into high gear on night one.
+And they'll put the festival into high gear on day one!

 It's going to be a memorable night!
 The setting is Taos Country Club, where guests can drink and dine in very classy surroundings.